This campaign was completed as a Brandcenter project.

-Founded in 1969, Gap started off by selling records and jeans, and the brand has made smooth transitions into new decades with their new unique styles.
-My team was tasked to rebuild a declining retailer's brand experience and create a campaign and we chose Baby Gap.
+Founded in 1969, Gap started off by selling records and jeans, and the brand has made smooth transitions into new decades with their new and unique styles.
+My team was tasked to rebuild a declining retailer's brand experience and create a campaign, and we chose Baby Gap.

-- The evolution of the brand and styles
+The evolution of the brand and its products

 Cultural shopping trends

 From social media interactions, parents with infants stated that Baby Gap clothes and accessories were too pricey.
-Baby Gap was in a weird spot between being a luxury brand and bargain baby brand.
+Baby Gap was in a place between being a luxury brand and bargain baby brand.

 Research & Key Findings